+For those planning a video campaign in 2018, choosing a format can be like walking into a sweetshop.
+With 100s of new video tools and social platforms, from Virtual Reality to Interactive Storytelling, the video world has never been more spoilt for choice.
 One tool, however, has seen a rise in popularity previously unheard of in the media world.
-Having only come to major platforms in 2014, today 100 million internet users will watch live video content, a meteoric rise in popularity that is unrivalled by anyother format.
-And yet, platforms and marketers alike have been somewhat slow to the draw to maximise on the formats popularity, instead only utilising the bare minimum of what the format offers.
+Having only come to major platforms in 2014, today 100 million internet users will watch live streaming video content.
+This is a meteoric rise in popularity unrivaled by any other format.
+Live streaming capabilities extend far beyond the bare minimum of what the format offers.
+And yet, platforms and marketers alike have been somewhat slow to maximise on the format’s popularity.

 This announcement comes as part of Vimeo’s new direction as a video creator’s toolbox rather than a social destination.
 Speaking with